Criminal Investigations - expert advice and representation

 The stress and strain of a criminal investigation can be immense but you do not have to face it alone.

-Clifford Johnston and Co. has a proven track record when it comes to defending criminal allegations, advising clients on how to respond to investigative interviews and helping with, what can often be, a confusing and complex legal system.
-With an incredible team of criminal defence lawyers ready to provide you with expert legal advice and support, we are here to represent your interests and your rights, every step of the way.
+Clifford Johnston and Co. advises clients on how to respond to investigative interviews and helping with, what can often be, a confusing and complex legal system.
+With an incredible team of criminal defence solicitors ready to provide you with expert legal advice and support, we are here to represent your interests and your rights, every step of the way.

 I’ve been asked to speak to the Police, do I need a Solicitor?

-If you are suspected of committing an offence, you will be interviewed under caution by the police and/or other relevant authority, including:
+If you are suspected of committing a criminal offence, you will be interviewed under caution by the police and/or other relevant authority, including:

 - Her Majesty’s Revenue and Customs (HMRC)